 What is the purpose of this research study?

 The purpose of this research study is to determine whether high doses of oxygen given under pressure in a chamber can help subjects with severe TBI recover with less disability.
 Prior studies show that oxygen delivered under pressure in a chamber may be beneficial in healing the injuries occurring to the brain in patients suffering a severe TBI.
 The word hyperbaric means to increase the pressure around the subject.
 This feels similar to the pressure a person feels when they dive into a body of water.
 The best pressure and length of oxygen study treatment is not known.
-This study is designed to answer these questions. is a standard approved therapy for other conditions, but not for subjects with severe TBI.
+This study is designed to answer these questions.
+Hyperbaric oxygen therapy or HBOT is a standard approved therapy for other conditions, but not for subjects with severe TBI.
 HBOT for TBI is investigational, which means it has not been approved by FDA or Health Canada for use outside of research studies like this one.
 It is unknown if adding HBOT to standard care is more effective, less effective, or the same as standard care alone.

 How long will the participant be in the study?
 How many people will be in the study?